 Our faculty have a diverse and exciting expertise that cross languages and cultures.
 On a regular basis, we like to shine a "spotlight" on faculty members.
 Below find Abla Hasan, Elizabeth Enkin, Nora Martin Peterson, and Isabel Velázquez.

-A recent addition to the Department of Modern Languages and Literatures, Dr. Abla Hasan received her PhD in Philosophy of Language from UNL in the spring of 2013 and was shortly after hired as a Professor of Practice of Arabic Language and Culture.
+Dr. Abla Hasan received her PhD in Philosophy of Language from UNL in the spring of 2013 and was shortly after hired as a Professor of Practice of Arabic Language and Culture.
 Dr. Hasan brings a diverse background of study in topics ranging from feminism and religious studies to second language acquisition theories.
 This diversity in teaching and research interests equips Hasan with the necessary skills to teach a language which many students come into with some apprehension.

 Hasan understands the trepidation she sees in many of her new students.
 “Arabic,” she says “is misunderstood to be a ‘difficult language to learn.’”
 However, Hasan is quick to point out that “Arabic is different, not difficult.”
 For Dr. Hasan, the best way to introduce the Arabic language to new learners is to focus on culture.
 In her 100-level courses, each week has a different theme, once a week a class is devoted to the discussion of cultural issues related to the week’s theme.
 “It makes learning more interesting,” says Hasan, “and takes the focus off abstract grammar.”
 During these cultural lessons Hasan incorporates games and guest speakers to break up the often intensive learning of Arabic grammar which can be daunting to new learners.
 These games, which incorporate newly acquired vocabulary and apply them to culturally significant situations, aids adult students with acquisition by applying what has been taught in a low-pressure situation.